-This is by far the most common, embarrassing mistake that I, and several others I have been in meetings with, frequently make in Microsoft Teams.
-You are in a meeting; initially, everyone has their camera on, fully aware, smiling and talking to each other.
-Then, the meeting continues, and someone starts presenting.
-At this point, you have forgotten that you have your camera on, and you don’t see yourself (if you are watching the presentation in full-screen mode) but others do!
+This is by far the most common and embarrassing mistake that I – and many with me – have made in Teams meetings.
+You are in a meeting.
+Initially, everyone has their camera on, fully aware, smiling and talking to each other.
+Then, the meeting continues and someone starts presenting.
+At this point, you have forgotten that you have your camera on.
+You don’t see yourself if you are watching the presentation in full-screen mode – but others do!
 This is when the charade begins.
-When you are unaware that others can see you – you tend to do a lot of embarrassing things!
-To add to the embarrassment, the meeting might be recorded!
+When you are unaware that others can see, you tend to do a lot of embarrassing things!
+To add to the embarrassment, the meeting might be recorded…

 How to avoid making a fool of yourself on camera

-Every time you have a meeting in Microsoft Teams, a team group chat is created with everyone in the meeting.
-This is convenient since you can post things in the chat that you might not want to say in the meeting.
-For instance, you might want to post a question while someone is presenting.
-The interesting thing is, that this meeting chat continues, and is live – even after the meeting has ended.
-This is great since you can follow up on meeting discussions after the meeting – not so great though if you mistake it for another chat!
-I can’t tell you the number of times where I have written something about a meeting (for instance how boring the meeting was) in a chat with colleagues – only to realize I posted it in the meeting chat!!!
+Every time you have a meeting in Microsoft Teams, a team group chat is created including everyone in the meeting.
+This is convenient as you can post things in the chat rather than interrupting the meeting and say it out loud.
+For instance, you might want to ask a question while someone is presenting.
+However, this meeting chat continues and is live even after the meeting.
+This is great as you can follow up on discussions after the meeting.
+Not so great though if you mistake it for another group chat and start posting in the wrong one!
+I can’t tell you how many times I have written something negative about a meeting (like how boring the meeting was) in a chat with colleagues – only to realize I posted it in the meeting chat!!!

 How to avoid looking like a jerk in meeting chats

-I guess the first recommendation to avoid looking like a jerk – is to stop being one.
-Try to always be professional no matter what.
-With that said though, we are all humans and since Microsoft Teams is our “digital office” sometimes we need to let off steam.
+I guess the first recommendation to avoid looking like a jerk is to stop being one.
+Try to always be professional, no matter what.
+With that said, we are all humans, and since Microsoft Teams for many is the hub of their digital workplace, we sometimes need to let off steam.
 The good thing with Teams is that you can delete messages you have posted.
-Just be aware that someone might have seen the chat before you had a chance to delete it…
+Just be aware that someone might have read it before you had a chance to delete.

-This mistake relates to the previous one about posting a message in the wrong chat, but it earns its very own place on the list.
-When you are working in Microsoft Teams, you frequently and quickly switch between different teams and channels.
-I usually compare different teams to houses, and channels to rooms in the house.
-Say that you have a “Leadership” team with the different channels, “Finances”, “Employees” and “Partnership” and a “Media production” team with the channels, “Customer projects”, “Social media work” and “Video updates”.
+This mistake relates to the previous one about posting messages in the wrong chat.
+However, it still deserves its own place on the list.
+When working in Microsoft Teams, you frequently and quickly switch between different teams and channels.
+I like to compare different teams to houses and channels to rooms in the house.
+Say that you have a “Leadership” team with various channels, one being “Employees”.
+You also have a “Media production” team with a number of channels.
 If you are not careful when you write your conversation posts, these might end up in the wrong team or channel.
-God forbid you intend to write in the Leadership team, “Employees” channel that you need to lower your overhead costs and cut down on staff salaries, but accidentally post it in the Media production team instead!
+God forbid, you meant to write in the Leadership team’s “Employees” channel that you need to lower your overhead costs and cut down on staff salaries – but accidentally post it in the Media production team instead!

 How to avoid total mutiny

-Again, if you realize that you have made a mistake and posted a message in the wrong team, you can delete your message.
-Just know that if someone has channel notifications turned on for that channel, he or she will have seen the post in their pop up banner or it will be available in their Activity Feed – even if you have deleted the message…
+Again, if you realize that you have made a mistake and posted a message in the wrong team, you can easily delete your message.
+Just know, if someone has notifications on for that channel, he or she will have seen the post in their pop-up banner.
+It will also be available in their Activity Feed, even after you have deleted the message.

-For years we have been inviting people to meetings using Outlook.
-Most of us feel comfortable doing that – no problem!
-Then here comes Microsoft Teams, and now we can book meetings there.
-Teams meetings can be held in channels so that everyone who is part of the team can join the meeting – that is super cool!
-However, all these new things come with some new twists that everyone might not be fully aware of.
-Like for instance, when you schedule a meeting and select a team and channel, you might think that the team members get an invitation to the meeting – they don’t!
+For years, we have been inviting people to meetings using Outlook.
+Most of us feel comfortable doing that, which is great!
+But then came Microsoft Teams and we can now book meetings there too.
+Teams meetings can be held in channels, so everyone part of the team can join the meeting.
+That is super cool!
+However, most new functions come with a twist that everyone might not be fully aware of.
+For instance, when you schedule a meeting in a channel, you might think that the team members by default get an invitation to that meeting?
+Well, they don’t.
 The meeting is only posted in the channel – it doesn’t show up in their calendar or email inbox as a meeting invitation.
-This might be a bit embarrassing if you planned a kick-off meeting in your new team and no one shows up!
+This might become a bit embarrassing if you planned a kick-off meeting in a new team and no one shows up.

 How to avoid being all alone in meetings

-The final point on the “embarrassing mistakes using Microsoft Teams list” is when you – by accident make unwanted changes to shared files in Teams.
-If you are moving from a previous version of Office where you manually had to click “Save” to save any changes you made, this will be one to look out for!
-In Teams, all documents are saved to SharePoint Online, and all changes you make to a document are automatically saved – as soon as you make them!
-Imagine that you open up a customer presentation your team has been working on, you want to make a similar presentation another customer, so you open up the presentation, start changing the name of the customer in the presentation and then go to do a “Save a Copy” – only to realize that the changes have already been saved!
+The final point on the list is when you by accident make changes to shared files in Teams.
+If you are used to the previous version of the Office apps, where you manually had to save the changes you made, this mistake is one to look out for!
+In Teams, all documents are saved to SharePoint Online and all changes you make to a document are automatically and instantly saved.
+Imagine you open a customer presentation that your team has been working on together.
+You want to make a similar presentation for another customer, so you open up the presentation, change the name of the customer and go to “Save a Copy” – only to realize that the changes have already been saved!
 Oops!

-So how do you avoid being the team idiot?
+So how do you avoid messing up shared documents?
 Always, always, always start by making a copy of the document before you make any changes.
-If you still happen to make changes to the original document, click “Save a Copy” to save a new document with the changes you wanted.
-Then go back to the original document and type “Version history” in the search box at the top of the application.
+If you still happen to make changes to the original document, click “Save a Copy” to create a new document with the changes you wanted.
+Then go back to the original document and type “Version history” into the search box in the top menu.
 You will see a history of all the changes made to the document and you can click “Restore” to go back to the document as it was before you started making your changes.
 Phew! 😊